link007113/TraineeshipNotes/Blok 2/Dag 21/Introductie SQL.md

 FROM
     SalesLT.Customer AS c
     LEFT OUTER JOIN SalesLT.CustomerAddress AS ca ON c.CustomerID = ca.CustomerID
-    INNER JOIN SalesLT.Address AS a ON ca.AddressID = a.AddressID --where City in ('Burnaby', 'Seattle')
+    INNER JOIN SalesLT.Address AS a ON ca.AddressID = a.AddressID where City in ('Burnaby', 'Seattle')
 ```
 ## Functions